thumbnail image

 • Ikebana exhibitions at the San Diego Botanic Garden in Encinitas

-• Participation in an event honoring a chapter member for her or his family’s role in protecting civil rights of Japanese-Americans during World War II
+• Participation in an event honoring a chapter member for her or his family’s role in protecting the civil rights of Japanese-Americans during World War II

 • Donations to the Salvation Army’s annual Christmas drive for children